After years of failures and running adrift with only disappointments to her name, Justine had her “aha” moment

 During class, ABE Instructor Brad Shaw talked to the students about their future and what they want to do.
 During a job fair on campus one day, Justine visited with a welding company, and she knew her answer.
 She wanted to be a welder.
 So with the Dr. Orbra C. Husley Scholarship Foundation paying for her HiSET test, Justine took the exam and passed.
 Subsequently, she will complete her first year in the Welding and Metal Fabrication program this spring.

 “It took me 15 years to figure out what I am good at, and I am good at welding.
-I wouldn’t want to be doing anything else,” Justine concludes.
+I wouldn’t want to be doing anything else,” concludes Nontraditional student Justine.

 Justine says that the drive her Welding Instructor Keith Theesen and Assistant Shane Wilson have to get a student to succeed plays a considerable role in her ambitions.
 And the dedication that Mr. Shaw has for his students to get where they want to go is instrumental to her path today.